Grand Plans for a New Greenwich Skating Rink

 Greenwich Grand List gets Grander - what it means for your property taxes

 The 2025 town-wide revaluation of Greenwich real estate is underway.
-Since the last revaluation in 2021, residential property valuations have risen about 31% to $53.7 billion and that should make you happy, assuming you already live here.
+Since the last revaluation in 2021, residential assessed property valuations have risen about 29% to $38.2 billion.
 This higher valuation should make you happy, assuming you already live here, because it means there is larger base of property values to absorb town operating expenses.
-However, if you live in a "hot" Greenwich neighborhood, such as Centra
+However, if you live in a "hot" Greenwich neighborhood, such as Central Greenwich (D1), more of the tax burden will be shif

 Making a splash: Greenwich's $60 million Olympic pool dream